houyiwen/houyiwen.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: M.S. in Computer Science and Technology
+role: M.Sc. in Computer Science and Technology

 # Organizations/Affiliations to show in About widget
 organizations: